Genivia/ugrep/README.md

                   garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as commands.

-           --and [-e] PATTERN ... -e PATTERN
+           --and [-e] PATTERN
-                  Specify additional patterns to match.
-Patterns must be specified with -e.
-Each -e PATTERN following this option is considered an alternative pattern to match, i.e. each -e is interpreted as an OR pattern.
+                  Specify additional PATTERN that must match.
+Additional -e PATTERN following this option is considered an alternative pattern to match, i.e. each -e is interpreted as an OR pattern enclosed within the AND.
 For example, -e A -e B --and -e C -e D matches lines with (`A' or `B') and (`C' or `D').
 Note that multiple -e PATTERN are alternations that bind more tightly together than --and.
 Option --stats displays the search patterns applied.
 See also options --not, --andnot, --bool, --files and --lines.

            --andnot [-e] PATTERN
                   Combines --and --not.
 See also options --and, --not and --bool.